RENEE MONTAGNE, HOST:

 GJELTEN: Of course, the agreement also means the South Koreans now have to consult with U.S. commanders before they respond to a provocation from the North.
 So is all this the prelude to a new war on the Korean peninsula?
 Maybe not.

-DAVID KANG: There's any number of ways that the North can actually engage in provoking the South, and it's not clear that they actually have to start shelling an island.
+DAVID KANG: There's any number of ways that the North can actually engage in provoking the South, and it's not clear that they necessarily have to start shelling an island.

 GJELTEN: Maybe it's enough just to threaten an attack.